VaggM/UniversityGui/Descriptions/gui/GuiDepartment.md

 # **GuiDepartment.java**

-Extends to GUI to create a window of addings a new Department object or listing all the stored ones so far.
+Extends to GUI to create a window of adding a new Department object or listing all the stored ones so far.

 ## **Variables**

-* winText: a list from which we can check what a user has typed in window TextFields
+* winText: a list from which we can check what a user has typed in window text fields

 * infoDepartmentLabels: a list from which we can change the attributes shown of objects when listing them